COSC3020/detecting-isomorphism-rmille70/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-- The worst-case big theta time complexity of this algorithm occurs when the input graphs have a high degree for most vertices and a specific difference in how a small subset of vertices are connected.
-This structural difference leads to a large number of unnecessary checks during the exploration of potential isomorphism, resulting in a worst-case time complexity bounded by $\Theta(V^V)$, where V is the number of vertices.
+- In the worst case, the checkIsomorph function explores many potentially invalid mappings due many vertices sharing the same degree.
+The outerloop of checkIsomorph would iterate through every possible vertex assignments for each vertex (v*v).
+The inner loop then iterates through each vertices edges, so thets $v^2 * e.$ Thus the worst-case time complexity is bounded by $\Theta(v^2 * e)$ where v is the number of vertices and e is the average number of edges per vertex.